The US runs on energy from non-renewable sources, with coal, natural gas, and oil providing

 The power received from wind turbines is clean.
 It doesn’t pollute the environment.

 Fossil fuels, on the other hand, rely on combustion to be usable.
-As a result, they pollute the air, contributing to a steadily-decreasing air quality, global warming, and other hazards.
+As a result, they pollute the air, contributing to steadily-decreasing air quality, global warming, and other hazards.

 Wind energy is also renewable.
 It won’t disappear anytime soon and it doesn’t require we deplete what few remaining sources we have.